Tahoe Wildflower Big Year

 Observe

-Community science is a huge part of the TWBY, and you can participate by uploading photos of the plants you find in the Tahoe region to joining our iNaturalist Project, found here: https://www.inaturalist.org/projects/tahoe-wildflower-big-year-2022
+Community science is a huge part of the TWBY, and you can participate by uploading photos of the plants you find in the Tahoe region by joining our iNaturalist Project via the orange button at the top of the page.

 Through this effort, we are able to document the plant community of the area, providing occurrence data that can be critical to resource management decision-making.
-And these data really add up - during the 2019 TWBY, participants provided over 13,000 spatially and temporally explicit records of over 1000 species of plants!
+And these data really add up - during the 2019 and 2022 TWBY, participants provided over 20,000 spatially and temporally explicit records of over 1000 species of plants!

-For those unfamiliar with iNaturalist, Bob Sweatt presented a terrific webinar on using the platform for the TWBY earlier in the year, a recording of which can be found here: https://www.youtube.com/watch?v=CqRug7YONcQ
+For those unfamiliar with iNaturalist, Bob Sweatt presented a terrific webinar on using the platform for the TWBY in 2022, a recording of which can be found here:

 Explore